CoderDojo-Content/Intermediate-HTML-CSS/en/animations.md

         animation-iteration-count: 1;
    ```

 3. Run your code to see what happens!
-Change the value of **animation-iteration-count** to another number instead of _1_ and run your code again to see what it does.
+Try different values for **animation-iteration-count** to see what it does.

 5. Let's try another animation!
 Add the following code to the end of your CSS file:
    ```css